mcritz/WarpShader/README.md

     )
 ```

-I highly recommend building the included app, clicking the “Controls” button, and finding values you find most pleasing.
+I highly recommend building the included app, WarpShaderExample, clicking the “Controls” button, and finding values you find most pleasing.
+To build the app from this repo, chooseo the `WarpShaderExample` target then ‘Run’.

 Animating between warp parameters leads to many interesting results that may seem familiar.